389ds/389ds.github.io/docs/389ds/FAQ/roadmap.md

 ### REST Interface

-Adding a REST interface to the database is a long-term goal.
+Adding a REST interface to the database is a long term goal.
+Will probably be designed towork with Cockpit since we are not shiopping a http server.

 ### Self-Service Web Portal